thiamsantos/gridus/README.md

 # gridus
-A semantic flexbox grid made with stylus.It provides eight mixins with the higher powers of flexbox.
+A semantic flexbox grid made with stylus.
+It provides eight mixins with the higher powers of flexbox.

 `npm install --save-dev gridus`